 Since 1969, NIST has investigated about 40 earthquakes, hurricanes, building and construction failures, tornadoes, and fires—all with the ultimate aim of identifying improvements in codes, standards, practices, and technologies.

-Recommendations Resulting from Studies
+Recommendations from Other Studies

 Impacts of NIST Disaster and Failure Studies include: